Documentation

 • Custom Domain: Select this to connect to a GitHub Enterprise instance with a custom domain.
 For example, {enterpriseName}.ghe.com, where {enterpriseName} is the name of your GitHub Enterprise account.

-Once you define the Git Provider, you cannot change it later.
+Once you define the Git Provider,you won't be able to change it later.

 {"base64":" ","img":{"width":2378,"height":1460,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":298092,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/git-provider.png"}}

 2. Click Connect with GitHub.
-A new browser tab will open on the side for you to integrate the app with GitHub.
+A new browser tab will open so you can integrate the app with GitHub.

 If you're not logged in to your GitHub account, you'll be prompted to log in in a new tab.
 Then, you can continue to the next step.